 Aki took a year off from school, traveled to the Colony World where Tetsuo was located and spent the next year learning everything he could about Mobile Racing.
 Meeting two other Frame Drivers with connections to the situation, the four men and a female manager formed a racing team to solve the mystery and win The Off-World Colonies 5000!

-Overview: Following the Corporate Frame War that divided the Earth, Solar System, and the various Off-World Colonies up among the major Megacorporations, Humanity found itself in a situation not unlike that of trained pilots and their planes after World War I. Far too many qualified Frame Pilots and Mobile Frames (Mecha) were still around with nothing for them to do.
+Overview: Following the Corporate Frame War, the Earth, the Solar System, and the various Off-World Colonies were divided up among the remaining major Megacorporations, Humanity found itself in a situation not unlike that post World War I, with lots of trained pilots and their planes but no real use for them.
+Far too many qualified Frame Pilots and Mobile Frames (Mecha) were still around with nothing for them to do.
 This lead to many people trying to find work and doing so as Deep Sea Miners, Construction Workers, Firefighters, Mercenaries, and Colonial Militia.
 Even so, unemployment and Mobile Frame crimes became rampant.

 To remedy this situation, a group of Sports Entertainment Megacorporate concerns created the sport of Mobile Racing; high speed contests were former 'Heavy Soldier' Battle Frames are converted into fast moving, agile Racer Frames to outrun and outgun each other to the delight of fans across Human Space.